Stacey McClean: 2009: The X Factor

 In 2009, McClean auditioned for The X Factor in Manchester, singing the Christina Aguilera song "Ain't No Other Man".
 Her audition was shown on the 100th episode of the show, screened on 19 September 2009.
 She made it through to boot camp, then after the first task of singing with other acts she made it into the top 50 acts, where she had to sing a solo performance to reach the final 24.

 She made the final 24, and along with five others was placed in the Girls (16–24) category, in which her mentor was Dannii Minogue assisted by her sister, Kylie.
 In the final audition, held at Atlantis, The Palm, Palm Jumeirah, Dubai, McClean sang the Britney Spears song "Sometimes", but was eliminated before the live shows.

 2010–present: Recent work

 In 2010, McClean took up a post as a receptionist at the UK radio station talkSPORT.
 She continues to pursue her singing career in her spare time.

 In December 2010, McClean began a six-month tour of the UK as one of the stars of G*Mania an all singing all dancing stage production.

+As of 2025, McClean has performed as a wedding singer.

 Personal life

 McClean attended Beacon Hill High School in Blackpool.
 She worked as an Admin manager at 106.5 Central Radio in Lancashire whilst co-hosting the breakfast show, but has since left.
 She lives in London.
 She is a quarter Nigerian in her ethnicity.
 Stacey was previously married to former footballer Fraser Franks.
-She gave birth to their daughter in 2019.
+She gave birth to their daughter, Nellie, in 2019.
 In 2023, McClean announced her separation from Franks.
+She confirmed their divorce in an Instagram post in August 2024.